Twilight Sedation for Nervous Patients

 Whether you have had a bad experience or dread going to the dentist for any reason, have difficulty keeping your mouth open, need lengthy or extensive treatment, require an invasive procedure such as wisdom tooth removal or surgical extraction, or you are just short of time, Twilight Sedation may be just what you're looking for.

 O Connor Moore Dental Practice Twilight Sedation or intravenous sedation is our preferred method of sedation in this office.
 With I.V. your doses are controlled so you get just the right amount of medication, keeping you very comfortable during the procedure.
 You will have no memory of the treatment if that is your goal.
-Both Dr. O' Connor and Dr. MacHale are certified and licensed for IV sedation.
+Dr. O' Connor, Dr. MacHale and Dr. Moore are certified and licensed for IV sedation.
 Fewer than 3% of general dentists have IV certification.

 Our surgeries are specifically equipped for dealing with Twilight sedation with all the necessary safety monitors.

 To learn more about Sedation read our Questions and Answers below or view the video above.

 - Had traumatic dental experiences

 - A bad gag reflex

 - Limited time to complete dental care